 How to Sell Yourself: The Guide to Exhibit Yourself as The Ideal Candidate

 Landing a new job takes time and attention.
-You have to be diligent about showing yourself in the best light to effectively showcase why the hiring manager should offer you the position.
+You have to diligently show yourself in the best light to demonstrate why hiring managers should offer you the position.
 Without proper care, it is easy to be outshone by the competition.
 Luckily, how you are perceived is largely in your control.
-If you are hoping to land an exciting full- or part-time job in DC, here is a quick guide to positioning yourself as the ideal candidate for the role and sell yourself to your employer.
+If you are hoping to land an exciting full- or part-time job in DC, position yourself as the ideal candidate.
+Here are our best tips.

 Improve Your Resume